Hardscaping Ideas

 • A clear understanding of soil type and water flow on your property.

+In Northern Virginia, clay-heavy soil and freeze-thaw cycles make this planning phase especially critical.
 Miss one of these steps and your wall might not last past the next heavy rain.

 2. Choose the Correct Materials